infrae/fcrepo/src/fcrepo/README.txt

   >>> print obj.label
   Changed it!

-This can also be used to set the state of a FedoraObject to inactive or deleted.
+Setting properties can also be used to change the state of a FedoraObject to inactive or deleted.
-The following strings can be used: 'A' means active, 'I' means inactive, 'D' means deleted.
+The following strings can be used:

+  * `A` means active
+  * `I` means inactive
+  * `D` means deleted

   >>> obj.state = u'I'